RyColeman/simple_web_app/readme.md

 __NOTE: You do not need to build an application with a front-end.
 You can simply build an API that exposes your model, i.e. `curl --data text="Awesome new article abou..." http://api.mymodel.com/bayes`__

+1. Play with a Machine Leearning API on Mashape.
+This will let you know what type of abstraction to create
+2.
 1. First read through this 'hello world' of Flask: [ReSTful API](http://blog.luisrei.com/articles/flaskrest.html)

 2. Now hopefully you are a bit more familiar with the way the web works.
 For our application there are a few requirements: